quatrope/scikit-criteria/doc/source/install.rst

 `Canopy
 <https://www.enthought.com/products/canopy>`_ and `Anaconda
 <https://www.continuum.io/downloads>`_ both ship a recent
-version of scikit-learn, in addition to a large set of scientific python library for Windows, Mac OSX and Linux.
+version of Python, in addition to a large set of scientific python library for Windows, Mac OSX and Linux.